ca4ti/proxmox-script-installer/README.md

 When you want to create the network-config, the script use the template-file tpl/network.tpl - you can adjust this file to your needs.

 ## Installation
-Boot your server into the Rescue-Mode, use `installimage` and Choose the minimal Debian-Strech or Debian-Buster Version.
+Boot your server into the Rescue-Mode, use `installimage` and Choose the minimal Debian Version.

 Set the **HOSTNAME** to a FQDN

-If you want to use Thin-Pool, use something lik:
+If you want to use Thin-Pool, use something like:
 ```
 PART lvm pve all
 LV   pve root / ext4 10G